Sartaj Aziz: Other activities

-Academia

-Since 1998, Aziz remained associated with Quaid-e-Azam University where he occasionally lectured on Economics and philosophy where he also lectured on Pakistan's Foreign policy.
-Since 1990, Aziz authored four international books on economics and philosophy.
-In which, the most publicly known is the "Between dreams and realities: some milestones in Pakistan's history", which was published in 2009 by Oxford University Press.
+Aziz authored Between dreams and realities: Some Milestones in Pakistan's history, which was published in 2009 by Oxford University Press.

-Sartaj Aziz was forced out by his peers during the wave of 1999 military coup d'état which started and ended the massive arrests of his colleagues and government ministers of Nawaz Sharif.
-Since then, Aziz remained quiet and dedicated his life to working on economic issues.
-In 2001, Aziz joined the Department of Social Sciences of the Beaconhouse National University and served there as a professor of Economics.
-In 2009, Aziz was appointed Vice-Chancellor of the Beaconhouse National University in Lahore.
+Aziz was forced out by his peers during the wave of 1999 military coup d'état which started and ended the massive arrests of his colleagues and government ministers of Nawaz Sharif.
+In 2001, Aziz joined the Department of Social Sciences of the Beaconhouse National University in Lahore and served there as a professor of economics.
+In 2009, Aziz was appointed Vice-Chancellor of Beaconhouse National University.

+Death

+Aziz died on 2 January 2024 in Islamabad, Pakistan, at the age of 94.

 Awards

 For his participation in the Pakistan movement, Aziz is the holder of the Sanad, Mujahid-e-Pakistan.
-In 1959, he was awarded the Tamgha-e-Pakistan and the Sitara-e-Khidmat in 1967 for his work in central planning and economic development.
+In 1959, he was awarded the Tamgha-e-Pakistan (Medal of Pakistan) and the Sitara-e-Khidmat in 1967 for his work in central planning and economic development.